rarioj/seedconceal/README.md

 This tool generates a valid seed phrase for a wallet using a deterministic or random approach.
 Only use this tool if you plan to create a new wallet or divulge a deterministic wallet seed phrase by entering all the required parameters.

-When generating a new wallet, leaving the passphrase blank will use PHP's secure [random_bytes()](https://www.php.net/manual/en/function.random-bytes.php) function.
+When generating a new wallet, leaving the passphrase field blank will let you use PHP's secure [random_bytes()](https://www.php.net/manual/en/function.random-bytes.php) function.

-For a deterministic approach, understand the risk of generating this type of wallet.
+For a deterministic approach, first, understand the risk of generating this type of wallet.
 See the [Speed Optimizations in Bitcoin Key Recovery Attacks](https://eprint.iacr.org/2016/103.pdf) paper.
 Ensure the passphrase used is unique, private, and never exposed on the internet.
 Using a password will reduce the attack vector by [XOR-ing](https://www.php.net/manual/en/function.gmp-xor.php) hashed passphrase and password.
-Take note of the [hash salt and the number of iterations](https://www.php.net/manual/en/function.hash-pbkdf2.php) as well.
+The [hash salt and the number of iterations](https://www.php.net/manual/en/function.hash-pbkdf2.php) are essential when revealing the original mnemonic.

 ### Obscure

 This tool can obscure your existing wallet mnemonic by securing it with a password, splitting it into multiple seed phrases, and translating it to other languages.
 Use this tool if you plan to conceal an existing seed phrase.

 - **Securing with password:** Using a password will add additional security measures by [XOR-ing](https://www.php.net/manual/en/function.gmp-xor.php) private key and the hashed password.
-The [hash salt and the number of iterations](https://www.php.net/manual/en/function.hash-pbkdf2.php) are essential when revealing the original mnemonic.
+The [hash salt and the number of iterations](https://www.php.net/manual/en/function.hash-pbkdf2.php) are critical when revealing the original seed phrase.

 - **Splitting seed phrase:** You can split an existing mnemonic into multiple seed phrases.
-The order of the generated seed phrases is not critical when revealing the original mnemonic.
-PHP's secure [random_bytes()](https://www.php.net/manual/en/function.random-bytes.php) function is used to produce the final [XOR-ed](https://www.php.net/manual/en/function.gmp-xor.php) values.
+The order of the generated seed phrases does not matter as long as you have all the mnemonic pieces.
+PHP's secure [random_bytes()](https://www.php.net/manual/en/function.random-bytes.php) function is used to produce the combined [XOR-ed](https://www.php.net/manual/en/function.gmp-xor.php) values.
 The same seed phrase will generate a different set of split mnemonics every time.

 - **Translating seed phrases:** You can translate obscured seed phrases into different languages.
-A standard set of alternative languages besides [English](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt) is available.
+A standard set of [alternative languages besides English](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md) is available.
 See [BIP39](#bip39) section for more information.

 ### Reveal

-This tool is the opposite of obscure.
+This tool does the opposite of obscure.
 It reveals translated, split, and password-protected seed phrases.
-All parameters used when obscuring mnemonic is critical when revealing the original seed phrase (which includes hash salt, number of iterations, and password).
+All parameters used when obscuring mnemonic are required when revealing the original seed phrase (which includes hash salt, number of iterations, and password).

 ## Examples

 ### Example 1: Generating a deterministic seed phrase

 Parameters:

 - Passphrase: `I love Bitcoin`
 - Salt: `satoshi nakamoto`
 - Iteration: `10000`